 Certainly, butane torches are very versatile.
 You can use them for a large number of different purposes.
 From lighting a campfire in the forest to preparing a delicious Crème Brulee.
-So lets discus about How to Solve Butane Torch Weak Flame?
+So let’s discuss How to Solve Butane Torch Weak Flame?

 Unfortunately, these gadgets have a limited service life.
 So, you must refill the butane tank from time to time to keep them working.